jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 Ok, I know I've thrown a lot at you.
 I want to help focus your thinking on where to start.

-Remember, the heavy weight approach systematically identifies common friction spots and creates excellent resources to address them.
-In doing so, our number one goal with our heavy weights has been to improve the first-run experience our customers have.
+For us, the very first step was removing the phone number from our marketing website.
+We replaced it with more prominent links to our documentation and support resources.
+This directly attacked our first bottleneck, which was phone time.
+In the short term, it led to more emails, as our customers put in words what issues they were running into.

+Then we let the Heavy Weight approach do it's thing.

+We combed our email archive for common friction spots, and started building strong resources to address them.
+This, for example, led to our onboarding video series, which has had a HUGE increase in the percentage of new users that complete those early workflows.

-Get started creating clear, friendly documentation and energetic screencasts for those initial workflows - the things that prove the value of your product and get prospective customers reaching for their wallets.
+You can get started on this right now.
+Start by looking at your initial workflows - the actions and features that prove the value of your product and get prospective customers reaching for their wallets.

+Mine your support emails to find issues lots of new customers have to slog through.
+Start making their life, and your support team's lives, better.

 OK, now I want to close out by saying something that I don't think gets said enough.

 ## YOU ARE AWESOME

 **You. are. awesome.**

 As support people, you spend countless hours communicating with customers, walking them through our product, and documenting their requests for the product team.

 You are the front-line heros that make-or-break your company's future.